dedupeio/dedupe/parallel_report.md

 examples/csv_example/duplicate.py has been added - it basically makes the test dataset 4 times bigger by duplicating it, taking care of the repeating sequential IDs.

 Here is a sample run on my Intel i5-2500K quad-core desktop with 4GB RAM, running Ubuntu 11.10, 32 bit.
 8 processes are run by pool.
 This was done on the bigger dataset, named custom_big.csv, generated with duplicate.py.
+(Active learning etc. was already done beforehand.
+Pre-generated settings and csv_example_training.json files used.)

 <pre>
 $ time python ex*/csv*/duplicate.py